OTT Streaming – What Every Broadcaster Must Know in 2024

 Finally, rather than using proprietary infrastructures, content is delivered over the Internet through associated content delivery networks (CDNs) and a multitude of telecom and mobile device networks, all that are interconnected to reach end-users.

-There is a lot that goes on behind the scenes in order to all an OTT content to reach the end-user viewing the content on their device.
+There is a lot that goes on behind the scenes in order for OTT content to reach the end-user viewing the content on their device.

 Types of OTT Broadcasting